top: Summer Damask, Celsiana, Professor Emile Perrot

 We currently have no curator for the Damasks.
 If you are interested in becoming one, please contact: firstname.lastname@example.org.

 Damasks are moderate to large growers reaching 5′ to 7′ in height, arching with tapering branches that bow down with the weight of their blooms.
-We group them into three styles.
+We group them into three styles (left to right, above).